 The BISF house is a British Steel Framed house, designed and produced by the British Iron and Steel Federation, and erected around the country from 1946 often using prisoners and former prisoners of war.

-Post-war, the BISF played a key role in the new Ministry of Works Emergency Factory Made housing programme sponsoring a number of new steel based designs including those put forward by the architect Sir Frederick Gibberd and engineer Donovan Lee.
-Gibberd was also responsible for the design the Howard House and many other buildings including The Liverpool Metropolitan Cathedral.
+Post-war, the British Iron & Steel Federation played a key role in the Ministry of Works Emergency Factory Made housing programme, sponsoring a variety of new steel based designs.
+The design we know today as the BISF House was created by the architect Sir Frederick Gibberd and engineer Donovan Lee.
+Sir Gibberd was also responsible for the design the Howard House and many other buildings including The outstanding Liverpool Metropolitan Cathedral.

 The BISF House proved to be a very successful design, much of this was of course due to the backing of the British Iron & Steel federation who could also ensure the steady supply of steel required for the manufacturing process.
 The BISF house also benefited from a guaranteed order of 30,000 units given directly by the Government in 1941 resulting in between 36,000 and 40,000 houses being built over a period of 6 years.